thoughtbot/guides/protocol/git/README.md

 miscommunication.

-They make comments and ask questions directly on lines of code in the GitHub web interface or in the project's chat room.
+They make comments and ask questions directly on lines of code in the GitHub web interface or in slack.

 For changes which they can make themselves, they check out the branch.